LindaNSIP/usecases/docs/timetable/howto.md

 5. Assurance

-#### <span style="color: rgb(51,51,51);">Assurance:</span> {#Timetablehow-toHITS-Assurance}
+#### Assurance:

-The SIF/XML data sent by the 3^rd^ Party app to the Jurisdiction Zone for the app must satisfy the following conditions:

--   Must be able to respond to requests for all TimeTable records within a School
+The SIF/XML data sent by the third party app to the jurisdiction zone for the app must be able to respond to requests for all the following records within a school:

--   Must be able to respond to requests for all TimeTableCell records within a School

--   Must be able to respond to requests for all
-    <span>TeachingGroup</span> records within a School

--   Must be able to respond to requests for all
-    <span>ScheduledActivity</span> records within a School (optional)
+-   TimeTable
+-   TimeTableCell
+-   TeachingGroup
+-   ScheduledActivity (optional)

 The SchoolCourseInfo object is only required if the Timetabling application will record the link between the School Course offering (as